-- Renesas HD65257C1 microcomputer.
+- Renesas HD65255C1 and HD65257C1 microcomputer.
 This IC is a standard, production-quality IC. - System firmware is installed in Read Only Memory (ROM) as part of the chip manufacturing process (known as the Hard Mask) and in Electrically Erasable, Programmable Read Only Memory (EEPROM) for system option and additional customized software (known as the Soft Mask).
-The firmware is then designated: HardMask version 2.0; SoftMask version 3.1.
-These HardMask and SoftMask version identifiers are returned in the Answer To Reset (ATR) character string following the issuing of a RESET signal to the module (the ATR is: 3B FF 13 00 FF 00 48 69 43 4F 53 50 4B 49 43 61 72 64 31 20 02).
+The firmware is then designated: HardMask version 2.1; SoftMask version 3.2.
+These HardMask and SoftMask version identifiers are returned in the Answer To Reset (ATR) character string following the issuing of a RESET signal to the module (the ATR is: 3B FF 13 00 FF 00 48 69 43 4F 53 50 4B 49 43 61 72 64 32 21 02).
 Bold numbers in the string are the SoftMask and HardMask version identifiers.

-- Four HICOS PKI smart card applets are loaded into the EEPROM of the module.
+- One HICOS PKI smart card applet is loaded into the EEPROM of the module.
 The applet version can be determined by a call to the applet command GET VERSION.
-The module has the following applets: - FISCII applet version 1.2 Provides financial information services - GINA applet version 1.0 Provides a secure environment to log on to Microsoft Windows 2000 and Microsoft Windows XP operating systems - PKI applet version 2.0 Provides RSA signing and verification services - GSM applet version 1.0 Provides GSM SIM card services.
+The module has the following applets: - o PKI applet version 2.1 Provides RSA signing and verification services

 Each of these providers (Applets) offers additional commands that the card supports, in addition to those commands provided by the basic resident (ROM-stored) software on the card.
 The resident ROM-stored software is referred to as the card manager.
-The Gina Applet provides support for several commands that enable the secure storage and retrieval of account and password information for login operations on Windows platforms.
-The FISCII Applet provides support for commands that enable credit card and ATM financial transactions over the internet.
 The PKI Applet provides support for signing and verification commands in support of off-card public key infrastructures.
-The GSM Applet provides access to the mobile phone network.
 These specific applet versions are validated.
-Loading any other applets on the card, invalidates the validation of the card.
+Loading any other applets on the card invalidates the validation of the card.